-Core Architecture & Compliance Mapping for Nonprofit Grant Management & Compliance Reporting Automation
+Core Architecture & Compliance Mapping for Grant Automation

 Nonprofit grant management systems operate at the intersection of financial stewardship, regulatory obligation, and operational velocity.
-When compliance reporting is treated as an afterthought rather than a first-class architectural concern, organizations face audit findings, restricted fund misallocation, and grantor debarment.
+When compliance reporting is treated as an afterthought rather than a first-class architectural concern, organizations face audit findings, restricted-fund misallocation, and grantor debarment.
 This guide establishes a deterministic, compliance-first architecture for grant lifecycle automation.
-It is structured for nonprofit operations leads, grant managers, Python automation developers, and compliance officers who require explicit validation, audit-ready pipelines, and production-grade engineering patterns.
+It is written for nonprofit operations leads, grant managers, Python automation developers, and compliance officers who require explicit validation, audit-ready pipelines, and production-grade engineering patterns.

 1. Architectural Boundaries & System Topology